learn-co-curriculum/dsc-roc-curves-and-auc/README.md

 <img src="./images/Image_145_accuracy.png" alt="drawing" width="400px"/>

 Here you see the majority of the two classes probabilities land at around .25 or .75.
 If we alter the cutoff point, it could sacrifice precision, increasing the false positive rate in order to also increase the true positive rate, or vice versa.
 Imagine in this instance that green is the positive case 1 (in this case heart disease) and red the negative case 0.
 Shifting the decision boundary to the left from 0.5 will result in capturing more of the positive (1) cases.
-At the same time, it will pick up some false negatives, those red cases at the far right of the negative (0) case distribution.
+At the same time, it will pick up some false positives, those red cases at the far right of the negative (0) case distribution that will be incorrectly identified as being part of the positive case distribution.

 <img src="./images/Image_146_recall.png" alt="drawing" width="400px"/>
 Models with poor ROC might have large overlaps in the probability estimates for the two classes.
 This would indicate that the algorithm performed poorly and had difficulty separating the two classes from each other.